- Home

 Forms

-The form below may be submitted online or downloaded as a fillable PDF by clicking the "Download Original" button at the bottom of the form.
+The form below may be submitted online or downloaded as a fillable PDF by clicking the "Print Document Without Submitting" button on the left side of the page.

 Application for Utility Construction Permit - application for a permit issued to utility contractors who wish to perform maintenance or expansion of facilities inside the city's right of way.